maistra/istio-operator/deploy/examples/monitoring-solutions/README.md

 ### Issues

 1. SMCP must provide a way to enable telemetry.v2.prometheus.enabled without deploying Prometheus.
-2. When mTLS is enabled, prometheus cannot scrape metrics from 15090, because of HTTP response to HTTPS request.
+2. When mTLS is enabled in the mesh, Prometheus cannot scrape metrics from port 15090 with enabled TLS, because "server gave HTTP response to HTTPS client", as you can see in this [image](img/http-envoy-prom-tls.png).
-This is probably, because of excluding 15090 from inbound ports.
-However, it also does not work with OpenShift Monitoring when mTLS is enabled and PodMonitor does not use TLS.
+  This is probably, because of excluding 15090 from inbound ports, because when TLS is not enabled in the PodMonitor, everything works fine, as you can see [here](img/http-envoy-prom.png).
+On the other hand, it does not work with OpenShift Monitoring when mTLS is enabled in the mesh and the PodMonitor does not use TLS.